Transport in Wales: South Wales

 Wales has 83 mi of motorway, all of which are in the south.
 The major artery is the M4, which enters Wales via the Second Severn Crossing and terminates at Pont Abraham in Carmarthenshire.
 The M4 in South Wales has 27 junctions and is an important route between the main urban areas in the region.
 It links Llanelli, Swansea, Neath, Port Talbot, Bridgend, Cardiff and Newport directly to London and the rest of southern England, and indirectly to the Midlands via the A449, A40 and M50.

-Following construction of the new bridge, the original Severn Bridge—which crosses the river further upstream at Chepstow—was re-numbered the M48 motorway.
-Tolls were once collected upon entering Wales using either of the two bridges; these were abolished on 19 December 2018.
+Following construction of the new bridge, the original Severn Bridge which crosses the river further upstream at Chepstow, was renumbered the M48 motorway.
+Tolls were once collected upon entering Wales using either of the two bridges; these were abolished in 2018.
 The A48(M) is a small spur from the M4, from west Newport to east Cardiff.

 The second major road is the A470 dual carriageway that connects Cardiff with the South Wales Valleys towns.
-It suffers from severe congestion especially during peak hours due to significant in-commuting to the Cardiff area.
+It suffers from severe congestion, especially during peak hours, due to significant commuting to the Cardiff area.

 The A465 Heads of the Valleys road, currently being upgraded to dual carriageway, provides a link between the M4 near Neath across the Heads of the Valleys to Abergavenny, Monmouth and England's West Midlands via the A40 and M50.